metafizzy/flickity/README.md

   accessibility: true,
   // enable keyboard navigation, pressing left & right keys

+  adaptiveHeight: false,
+  // set carousel height to the selected slide

   autoPlay: false,
   // advances to the next cell
   // if true, default is 3 seconds